ashfrench/killer-sudoko/README.md

 > I should be able to demonstrate solving by [brute force][5], but also be able to solve using [human techniques][9].
 >
 > The human provided techniques should also be able to graphically display or verbally describe how to solve said Sudoku Grid
+>
+> I will be using https://sudoku.com/ as a source of data to test my algorithms

 ## Classic Sudoku